-In all DLR's loan segments, loans with short refinancing periods became more popular in 2022.
-At 63.3%, DLR's agricultural customers still accounted for the largest share of loans with short refinancing periods at end-2022.
-For office and retail property and residential rental property, loans with short refinancing periods accounted for 34.0% and 39.3%, respectively, at the end of 2022.
+In all DLR's major loan segments, loans with short refinancing periods were more popular in 2023 than previously.
+At 68.6%, DLR's agricultural customers still accounted for the largest share of loans with short refinancing periods at end-2023.
+For office and retail property and residential rental property, loans with short refinancing periods accounted for 41.4% and 45.5%, respectively, at the end of 2023.